busymachines-labs/busylabs-2018/importing-a-project.md

 ![Git root](./screenshots/intellij_05_02.png)

 You will be immediately redirected to the following screen.
-Select everything as such.
+Select sbt as you see here.
 If these options are greyed out to you it means that you did not actually select the root (the same folder which contains the `build.sbt` file) of the git repo, or you missed some of the earlier steps.
 Rollback, try again!

 ![Import from external module](./screenshots/intellij_05_03.png)